dreampiggy/CocoaPodsXCAssetsIssue/README.md

 # What's for

-It seems that CocoaPods have a really huge bug about Asset Catalog, the root case came from 4 years ago, but not been fixed till today.
-(The latest 1.6.0-beta2 still have this issue).
-I create a demo to trigger the issue and show the result.
+It seems that CocoaPods have a really huge bug about Asset Catalog, the root case came from 4 years ago, but not been fixed till today(2019/1/18).
+The latest 1.6.0-beta2 still have this issue.
+So I create a demo to trigger the issue and show the result.

+> Seems there are already some people found the issue, like https://github.com/CocoaPods/CocoaPods/issues/6159.
+But sadly, no changes was merged to fix this till today.

 # Issue